jacbreg/jacbreg.github.io/research.md

 </details>
 <br/>

-**Market power and conservative bias in professional advice** *with Astrid Hopfensitz (EMLyon) and Elena Panova (TSE)* [WORKING PAPER COMING SOON]
+**Using Advice Without Revising Beliefs About Its Quality: A Laboratory Experiment of Demand for Advice.** *with Astrid Hopfensitz (EMLyon) and Elena Panova (TSE)* [WORKING PAPER COMING SOON]
 <details>
   <summary style="font-size:14px"><b>Read abstract</b></summary>

 <p style="font-size:14px">
-A sizable literature on reputational cheap-talk suggests that professional advisors may confirm the common priors regardless of their true opinion, so as to appear "smart" and thereby increase the future demand for advice.
-We run an experiment to investigate whether- and to which extent confirming the common priors helps increasing demand for advice and whether- and how the answer depends on adviser market power.
+We experimentally test how the content of advice - namely, its alignment with common priors - influences beliefs about its quality and future demand for it.
+We reject the theoretical hypothesis that demand for advice can be increased by giving advice in alignment with common priors.
+Indeed, our results show that participants in our experiment do not view such advice as a signal of the advisor's quality.
+Instead, any advice influences participants' guesses in an incentivized task.
+Hence, participants use advice, while largely foregoing inferences on the quality of advice itself.
 </p>
 </details>